JeremyManiago/ME_Fall_2023/INTL 201/Lectures/Lecture 5.md

 - Enslavement of Indigenous peoples to mine gold and silver
 - Goods shipped to Core (Europe) in return for manufactured goods
 - "An economic policy designed to maximize emports and minimize imports" - Wikipedia
-- Total goods are fixed
-	- Want to take as much of that before someone else can take it
-	- Maximize what you export
-	- Minimize what you import (raw materials) from other people that aren't your colonies
-- French Bombardment of Algiers in 1683 during the French Algerian War
+- Total goods are fixed t of Algiers in 1683 during the French Algerian War
 	- Algerians don't want to be able to trade only France
 	- Send warships to Algeria and bombard coast as threat that they can only trade to France
 - Trade is a zero sum game